-The Charter School has adopted a Conflict of Interest Code that complies with the Political Reform Act, Government Code Section 1090, et seq., as set forth in Education Code Section 47604, and Corporations Code conflict of interest rules, and which shall be updated with any charter school-specific conflict of interest laws or regulations.
+The Charter School has adopted a Conflict of Interest Code that complies with the Political Reform Act and Corporations Code conflict of interest rules, and which shall be updated with any charter school-specific conflict of interest laws or regulations.
 As noted above, the Conflict of Interest Code is attached within Exhibit C.